TOAST-DOCS/Compute-Instance/en/console-guide.md

 ![Instance Maintenance Image 2](http://static.toastoven.net/prod_instance/instance_p_migration_ko_2.png)

-**4. Click [OK] onto the window asking of restarting instance. **
+**4. Click [OK] onto the window asking of restarting instance.**

 ![Instance Maintenance Image3](http://static.toastoven.net/prod_instance/instance_p_migration_ko_3.png)

 **5. Wait until the instance status turns green and the [!
 Restart] button disappers.**

 If the status does not change, or the **!
 Restart** button is not disabled, press 'Refresh'.
 ![Instance Maintenance Image 4](http://static.toastoven.net/prod_instance/instance_p_migration_ko_4.png)

 The instance becomes inoperable while restarting is underway.
-Unless restarting instance is not normally completed, it shall be automatically reported to the administrator, and you'll be contacted by TOAST.
+Unless restarting instance is normally completed, it shall be automatically reported to the administrator, and you'll be contacted by TOAST.